 Dexcom sensors are manufactured with a special adhesive to help them stick to your skin after sensor insertion.
-However, skin types differ and you may notice that your sensor patch begins to peel off before the end of your sensor session.
-Extra care may help you keep it on for the entire sensor session, and you can also use adhesive supplements.
+However, skin types differ, and you may notice that your sensor patch begins to peel off before the end of your sensor session.
+Extra care may help you keep it on for the entire sensor session.
 Please also see your Dexcom product user guide for more information and instructions related to patch adhesion.

 In addition, here are a few tips that diabetes educators have recommended to other Dexcom patients--you can reference them alongside your product instructions.

 Skin types vary, and it may take time for the patch to fully dry and stick for some people.
 During that time, keep your skin dry and avoid engaging in activities that may make you sweat.
 If you insert a new sensor before bed, make sure the warmup period is complete before going to sleep.

 To help improve patch adhesion, make sure to not place it where your skin folds when you bend, where there is hair, and/or near your waistband.
 Additionally, you will want to change sites with every sensor session.

 Your sensor site should be flat, clean, and completely dry before you insert the sensor.
 If you choose to use extra adhesive (such as Matisol or SkinTac), apply it under the patch, avoiding the spot where the needle inserts.
 Then, let dry.